 To this, and other much more cheerful ends, I am enrolled in a wonderful, challenging history class.
 It is asking me to try to understand what a history is and what it can be.
 So far we’ve looked at histories of nations and of the more liminal spaces where cultures meet.
 We’re also talking about social histories, which aim to show how groups like workers or women or racial minorities, who previously were depicted as spectators to history—the acted upon—were in reality doing some of the acting themselves.

 I’ve been reading and reading and reading.
 I need new glasses, I’m reading so much.
 A reference to Shulamith Firestone and her 1970 book The Dialectic of Sex: The Case for Feminist Revolution jumped out at me during a day of reading last week, and I made a note to find out more.
-I’ve come across the name Shulamith Firestone many times in my years of feminist reading, and it’s such a pleasing name to say, plus there’s the way Firestone conjures the image of something hot and glowing, a beautiful weapon.
+I’ve come across the name Shulamith Firestone many times in my years of feminist reading—and it’s such a pleasing name to say.
+Plus there’s the way Firestone conjures the image of something hot and glowing, a beautiful weapon.

 I haven’t read The Dialectic of Sex.
 I did read the piece Susan Faludi wrote about Firestone for the New Yorker, published several months after Firestone’s 2012 death.
 In her essay Faludi traces the arc of Firestone’s life, beginning as an outcast from an observant Orthodox Jewish family—the daughter of a woman who had fled the Holocaust in Germany—to her time as a radical organizer in the early days of feminism’s “second wave” to her lonely death in a NYC apartment, the end of years of suffering with schizophrenia.
 Faludi writes that by the time Firestone’s outlandishly smart and fearless book was published, infighting in the women’s movement caused her band of fellow organizers to fracture; they took to throwing each other out of the political groups they had organized together and eventually drifted apart.
 She shows us how this left Firestone stranded, unable to step into the world she had envisioned in her book, which failed to materialize, and bereft of the world she’d lived in with her friends and compatriots, which no longer existed.
 She situates Firestone’s predicament inside a larger idea about how, as Meredith Tax argued in her 1970 essay “Woman and Her Mind,” “the condition of women constituted a state of ‘female schizophrenia'” in which a woman either belonged to a man or she had nothing, was nothing, even though she was still alive.
 In essence she asks us to ponder, at least a little, what schizophrenia is.
-Like, how much of a mental illness is “organic” when we know that social factors like isolation and displacement (as with immigration) play a role in the likelihood that someone will develop it?
+Like, how much of a mental illness is “organic” when we know that social factors like isolation and displacement (as with immigrants and refugees, like in Firestone’s family) play a role in the likelihood that someone will develop it?
 It’s a question worth asking.

 Faludi’s essay also describes a reading that was organized on the occasion of the publication of Firestone’s only other book, Airless Spaces, which came out in 1998, almost 30 years after the first one.
 Firestone’s old cronies Kate Millett and Phyllis Chesler read from the book for her because she was too afraid to do it herself.
 At this point she had already been sick for many years.
 Airless Spaces, Faludi writes, was comprised of “autobiographical vignettes” depicting “a population of what [Firestone] calls, with her usual directness, ‘losers,’ solitary exemplars of the state of ‘social defeat.'”